 - j.
 Witnesses.
 Members of the Student Conduct Board may question all witnesses, followed by the parties.
 Questioning by the Complainant and the Accused Student may be limited in the sole discretion of the Chair of the Student Conduct Board for such issues as preserving the civility of the hearing, avoiding redundant and irrelevant questioning, and/or providing for the efficient administration of the Hearing.
 Witnesses are permitted to attend the Student Conduct Board Hearing only during the time they are providing testimony, they are being questioned by the complainant, the accused or the committee unless the Student Conduct Board Chair, in his/her sole discretion determines otherwise. - i.
 Parties Witnesses.
 The Complainant and the Accused Student may arrange for witnesses to present pertinent information to the Student Conduct Board.
 The Complainant and the Accused Student are responsible for arranging for the voluntary attendance of his or her own witnesses. - ii.
 Board Witnesses.
 In its sole discretion, the Student Conduct Board may call other witnesses not identified by the Accused Student or the Complainant.
-If prior to the hearing the Student Conduct Board anticipates calling additional witnesses, the Board shall notify the Chair of the Student Conduct.
+If prior to the hearing the Student Conduct Board anticipates calling additional witnesses, the Board shall notify the Chair of the Student Conduct Board.
 The Chair of the Student Conduct Board will then arrange for the voluntary attendance of the witnesses identified by the Student Conduct Board.
-The Chair of the Student Conduct shall notify the Accused Student and the Complainant of the additional witnesses.
-If any witness called by the Student Conduct Board intends to present written information to the Board, the Chair of the Student Conduct Board is responsible for forwarding such information to the Complainant, the Accused Student and the Student Conduct Board prior to the Hearing.
-No Board members shall have communication with any witnesses, except in the Hearing with the Accused Student and Complainant present. - k.
-Procedural Questions.
-All procedural questions are subject to the final decision of the Chair of the Student Conduct Board.
-If a Student Conduct Board has not been appointed, the Student Conduct Administrator will issue a final decision in response to procedural questions. - I. Deliberations.
-If the Student Conduct Board concludes that all pertinent information has been received, the Student Conduct Board shall adjourn the Hearing to discuss, deliberate and prepare Findings and Recommendations.
-The Student Conduct Board will determine by a simple majority (more than half of the votes cast) of members present at a duly called meeting vote whether the
+The Chair of the Student Conduct Board shall notify the Accused Student and the Complainant of the additional witnesses.
+If any witness called by the Student Conduct Board intends to present written information to the Board, the Chair of the Student Conduct Board is responsible for forwarding such information to the been received, the Student Conduct Board shall adjourn the Hearing to discuss, deliberate and prepare Findings and Recommendations.
+The Student Conduct Board will determine by a simple majority (more than half of the votes cast) of members present at a duly called meeting vote whether the Accused Student has violated any section of the